Bajaj Allianz Life Insurance Products

 Most life insurance plans offer lower premiums for younger policyholders.
 So, it is always a good idea to buy your preferred life insurance policy when you are young and healthy.
 That said, there are some kinds of life insurance - like retirement plans or annuity plans - that are better suited for older people.

 Life insurance policies also come with specific entry age limits.
-So, consider these age limits before you choose the right life cover for your needs.
+So, consider these age limits before you choose the suitable life cover for your needs.

-Every life insurance policy and the riders you choose come with some specific inclusions.
-In case any of the covered incidents occur, you or nominee can raise a claim with the insurance provider as required.
-Before you select the type of life insurance policy for your portfolio, you need to check out what is included in your policy.
+Every life insurance policy and the riders you choose come with some specific inclusions and exclusions.
+Before you select the type of life insurance policy for your portfolio, you need to check out what is included and excluded in your policy.
 That way, you can choose a plan that covers a wide variety of contingencies.

 The claim settlement ratio represents the percentage of claims settled by an insurer during a given period.
 It is typically calculated on an annual basis, and it is computed as the ratio of the total claims settled during the year to the total claims received during the year.

 The higher the claim settlement ratio, the better, because it indicates that the life insurance company is more trustworthy and will settle your nominee’s claims promptly.
 So, choosing a life insurance policy from an insurance provider with a higher claim settlement ratio can be a preferable financial decision.

 This is a factor that is specific to Unit Linked Insurance Plans (ULIPs).
 Before selecting a ULIP, check the funds available for investing under the ULIP of your choice.
 Take a look at the performance of these funds over the past year or the past 5 years or even further.
 Although past fund performance does not guarantee future performance, this analysis can help you get an idea of the ULIPs whose funds have a favorable track record.
 You can then make your choice accordingly.